smileart/omg/README.md

 Virtual
 ===============
-This "installer" created with a purpose of usage in a virtual dev environment, to separate your env and tools from host system to avoid a dependency hell and packages mess.
+This "installer" created with a purpose of usage in a virtual dev environment, to separate your env and tools from the host system to avoid the dependency hell and packages mess.

 After installation of Vagrant package from OMG, you could do this: